-(C) Assume that

-Detector $D_1$ and Detector $D_2$ are very far.
+(C) Assume that Detector $D_1$ and Detector $D_2$ are very far.

 And assume that the photon P is discovered at the detector $D_1$ .
 Then, we are troubled if the photon P is also discovered at the detector $D_2$ .
 Thus, in order to avoid this difficulty, the photon P (discovered at the detector $D_1$ ) has to eliminate the wave function $\frac{\sqrt{-1}}{\sqrt{2}}f_2$ in an instant.
-In this sense, the (B) implies that there may be something faster than light

-This is the de Broglie paradox (cf. [13, 73]).
-From the view point of quantum language, we give up to solve the paradox, that is, we declare that

-Stop to be bothered!
+In this sense, the (B) implies that there may be something faster than light This is the de Broglie paradox (cf. [13, 87]).
+From the view point of quantum language, we give up to solve the paradox, that is, we declare that Stop to be bothered!

-(Also, see [65]).
+(Also, see [76]).

 - ♠Note 2.8.
 The de Broglie paradox (i.e., there may be something faster than light ) always appears in quantum mechanics.
 For example, the readers should confirm that it appears in Example 2.36 (Schtern-Gerlach experiment).
-I think that - the de Broglie paradox is the only paradox in quantum mechanics

-The linguistic interpretation (dualism and idealism)
+I think that - the de Broglie paradox is the only paradox in quantum mechanics Chapter 3 The linguistic Copenhagen interpretation (dualism and idealism) Measurement theory (= quantum language ) is formulated as follows.

-Measurement theory says that

-• Describe every phenomenon modeled on Axioms 1 and 2 (by a hint of the linguistic interpretation)!
+Measurement theory says that • Describe every phenomenon modeled on Axioms 1 and 2 (by a hint of the linguistic interpretation)!
 Since we dealt with simple examples in the previous chapter, we did not need the linguistic interpretation.
 In this chapter, we study several more difficult problems with the linguistic interpretation.
 Also, the linguistic interpretation may be called "the linguistic Copenhagen interpretation" since we believe that it is the true colors of so called Copenhagen interpretation (cf. Section 1.1.1).

-3.1 The linguistic interpretation

-3.1.1 The review of Axiom 1 (measurement: $\S 2.7$ )

-In the previous chapter, we introduced Axiom 1 (measurement) as follows.
+3.1 The linguistic Copenhagen interpretation 3.1.1 The review of Axiom 1 (measurement: $\S 2.7$ ) In the previous chapter, we introduced Axiom 1 (measurement) as follows.